FIWARE/contribution-requirements/docs/learning_materials.md

 Tutorials are a step-by-step series of API calls integrating an Generic Enabler into a stereotypical FIWARE-based scenario.
-The current set of tutorials are based on a supermarket environment.
+The current set of tutorials are based on a Smart Supermarket environment.
 These are suitable for developers who learn by doing, as the goal of each tutorial will be to add a single new feature to the existing Smart Supermarket app.

 A tutorial should consist of: